College of Nursing

 Honors Scholar Program

 The College of Nursing provides the opportunity for students to participate in the Texas Woman’s University Honors Scholar Program.
 The program seeks to develop scholars with excellent technological, writing, and research skills, as well as clinical expertise.
-These skills will be developed through both enhanced course work and experiential learning in the college as well as related health care agencies.
+These skills will be developed through both enhanced coursework and experiential learning in college and related healthcare agencies.
 To participate, students must meet the Texas Woman’s University Honors Scholar Criteria.
 All applicants who are currently participating in the Honors Scholar Program at TWU and meet the requirement of a 3.5 GPA are automatically granted admission to upper-division nursing courses.

 Graduate Program

 The College of Nursing offers work leading to the Master of Science in Nursing, Doctor of Philosophy, and Doctor of Nursing Practice degrees in nursing.
-For further information see the Graduate Catalog.
-See chart of TWU NURS courses to the Field of Study Blocked Curriculum Grid that demonstrates transferability of courses through the Workforce Education Course Manual (WECM).
+For further information, see the Graduate Catalog.
+See the chart of TWU NURS courses to the Field of Study Blocked Curriculum Grid that demonstrates the transferability of courses through the Workforce Education Course Manual (WECM).

 Admissions